Sruthi-Suresh22/Instagram-User-Analytics_SQL/README.md

 | 75 | Leslie67           | 257                 |
 | 76 | Janelle.Nikolaus81 | 257                 |
 | 91 | Bethany20          | 257                 |

+### Conclusion:
+The insights drawn from Instagram User Analytics project focusing on the Marketing and Investor Metrics have helped in understanding and extracting valuable information such as the most loyal users, top 5 most used hashtags, the best day of the week to launch ads and to identify the bots and fake accounts etc., could possibly help in the potential development and progress of one of the most popular social media platform Instagram.
+This analysis could help in making data-driven decisions, whether the platform is growing or became stagnant in its growth etc., by extracting meaningful insights from the data using SQL and MySQL Workbench tool.